DenisGorbachev/speedtalk/README.md

 People communicate slowly because of fear:

-* Fear of being rejected after saying explicitly what you want.
+* Fear of being rejected after saying explicitly what they want.
 * Fear of being misunderstood after sending a short message.

 Speedtalk allows people to drop the fears by mutually accepting this Agreement.